SkylineCommunications/dataminer-docs/develop/tools/CICD/Pipeline_stages_for_custom_solutions.md

 ## Declarative post actions

-This step performs cleanup of the workspace and send an email containing a report giving an overview of the number of issues detected by SonarQube.
+This step performs a cleanup of the workspace and sends an email containing a report with an overview of the number of issues detected by SonarQube.